 However, as the CSO Archives note, Paderewski was “unofficially an exclusive Steinway artist and if he was going to perform, it had to be on a Steinway.”
 So, the night before the first performance, workers actually snuck a Steinway grand piano into the concert hall.
 Though he had had no knowledge of the switch, Thomas was rebuked by the exposition’s committee and was besieged with negative publicity from the local press.

-Despite this scandal, one of the high marks of Paderewski’s musical career came in 1901, when his opera Manru, premiered.
+Despite this scandal, one of the high marks of Paderewski’s musical career came in 1901, when his opera Manru premiered.
 The opera is adapted from a Polish novel and tells the story of a gypsy man’s failed marriage to a Polish peasant in the Tatra Mountains along the Polish-Slovakian border.
 The opera tackles themes of intolerance in Poland.
-Scholars have argued that it pulls from a wide range of operatic forbearers, including Wagner, Verdi, and Bizet.
-To this day, Manru is still the only Polish opera that has been performed at the Metropolitan Opera.
+Scholars have argued that it pulls from a wide range of operatic forbearers, including Richard Wagner, Giuseppe Verdi, and Georges Bizet.
+As of publication, Manru is still the only Polish opera that has been performed at the Metropolitan Opera.

 Paderewski was also a passionate patriot.
 Because he was so well-traveled and his playing was so celebrated, he was well connected in the international community.
 Before the war, Paderewski funded a monument in Krakow commemorating the 500th anniversary of a critical Polish military victory.
 Throughout the 1910s, he became an increasingly visible and respected spokesperson for Polish independence.